mbwong/mbwong.github.com/_posts/2011-11-28-leveraging-googles-data-for-market-research.md

 tags:
 - data
 - business
-title: Leveraging Google's data for market research
+title: Market research using Google's data
 layout: post
 ---
-# Leveraging Google's data for market research
+# Market research using Google's data

 Check out Google's [Think Insights](http://www.thinkwithgoogle.com/insights/) project!
 It is a neat repository of reports about consumer trends and industry